 - In a large mixing bowl, beat the wet ingredients plus sugars: eggs, sugar, oil, vanilla and pumpkin until well blended.

-- In a large bowl whisk the dry ingredients: flour, cinnamon, baking powder, baking soda and salt.
+- In a large bowl whisk the dry ingredients: flour, pumpkin pie spice, cinnamon, baking powder, baking soda and salt.

 - Gradually add flour mixture to pumpkin mixture and mix with a spatula or a handmixer until combined - do not over mix, a couple of lumps in the batter are fine.